luisgcode/slotMachineJSCollegeTerm1/README.md

 ## 📜 Slot Machine for javaScript 1 course || Fanshawe College 📜

-Responsive quick design & logic for a slot machine.
+Responsive, logical and functional design for a slot machine.

 ## 👨‍💻 Used Technologies 👨‍💻